 8 – Blood Flow and Detoxification

-From general circulation through to having purifying properties, it has long been trusted to support good blood health.
+From general circulation to having purifying properties, it has long been trusted to support good blood health.

 The connections between oxygen bioavailability and tissue repair have been studied extensively.
 It could be that as studies in this area progress that there is a connection found between the function of Fulvic Acid and the proposed results.